Last Updated on

 Suggested by The Thought Card

 When traveling, sometimes its hard to know which restaurants to visit or avoid.
 One of my favorite culinary adventures in Rome is Touramisu, a self-guided food tour.
 It not only shares delicious foods and local bites in Rome but also takes you to some of the most iconic attractions like the Pantheon and the Spanish Steps.
 The tour provides detailed directions to different restaurants and cafes, Rome price estimates, recommended food and drink tastings and detailed food descriptions.
 Throughout the tour, I also learned about many Italian customs.
 For example, like how you don’t have to tip in Rome or how a “caffe” is a single shot of expresso an a “latte” is a glass of milk.
+This is one of the most unique things to do in Italy!

 If you could pick your top three best things to do in Italy, what would it be?
 Tell me below!